 Have a look at our feeding checklist for more information on this.

 Warning sign: If your baby has fairly dry nappies and doesn't poo often, it could be a sign they're not getting enough fluid.
 Let your health professional know if this is the case.

 - Your baby should attach to the breast without a fuss at most feeds.

 - They should seem content and satisfied after most feeds.

 - Their skin colour should be normal – any jaundice should be going away.

 - Your baby should be alert when they're awake.

 Warning sign: Contact your health visitor if your baby's behaviour and/or appearance doesn't match with the above.
 You can find out more about jaundice here.

 Babies gain weight at different rates, but sometimes slower weight gain can be a sign your baby isn’t getting enough milk.

-Warning Sign: Your health visitor will be keeping tabs on your baby's weight in your maternity record and then your red book.
+Warning sign: Your health visitor will be keeping tabs on your baby's weight in your maternity record and then your red book.
 If they haven't flagged up a problem your baby is most probably doing fine.
-However, if you think your baby isn't gaining enough weight, let them know.
+However, if you think your baby isn't gaining enough weight, let your health visitor know.
 They will do everything they can to make sure there are no feeding issues and that you're confident your little one is gaining a healthy amount of weight.